linux-system-roles/podman/README.md

 module](https://docs.ansible.com/ansible/latest/collections/containers/podman/podman_container_module.html#ansible-collections-containers-podman-podman-container-module)
 except for the following:

+* `generate_systemd` - If you specify a value of `true`, then the role will create a systemd unit to run the container using the role default variables.
+  Or, you can specify a `dict` in the `podman_container` module format.
 * `generate_systemd.container_prefix` is hard-coded to `lsr_container`
 * `generate_systemd.separator` is hard-coded to `-`
 * `generate_systemd.path` is hard-coded to `/etc/systemd/system` for root
   containers, and `$HOME/.config/systemd/user` for non-root containers
+* `run_as_user` - Use this to specify a per-container user.
+If you do not specify this, then the global default `podman_run_as_user` value will be used.
+  Otherwise, `root` will be used.
+NOTE: The user must already exist - the role will not create.
+* `run_as_group` - Use this to specify a per-container group.
+If you do not specify this, then the global default `podman_run_as_group` value will be used.
+Otherwise, `root` will be used.
+NOTE: The group must already exist - the role will not create.
+* `systemd_unit_scope` - The scope to use for the systemd unit.
+If you do not specify this, then the global default `podman_systemd_unit_scope` will be used.
+Otherwise, the scope will be `system` for root containers, and `user` for user containers.

 ### podman_create_host_directories